lukaszcz/coqhammer/README.md

 * `finish: <tactic>`

-  Use the given tactic at the leaves of the proof search tree.
+  Set a tactic to use at the leaves of the proof search tree.
 Default: `finish: (sfinal trysolve)`.

 * `final: <tactic>`